Yarin78/morphy/morphy-cbh/docs/moves.md

 # Moves

 The game moves (including variations) are stored in the .cbg file encoded in a storage-efficient way.
-Most moves are encoded into 1 byte, including markers for start and end of variations.
-The move data is also "encrypted" using a substitution scheme.
+Most moves are encoded into 1 byte.
+For obfuscation purposes, the move data is "encrypted" using a [translation table](#translation_table) with a moving index.

-For guiding texts, the actual textual content (including the title) is also stored in the .cbg files.
+For text entry games, the actual textual content (including the title) is also stored in the .cbg files.

 ## CBG file format